kohei-kaji/kohei-kaji.github.io/_pages/about.md

 Publications
 ======

-Conference Papers
+Papers
 ------
 - Ryo Yoshida, Shinnosuke Isono, **Kohei Kajikawa**, Taiga Someya, Yushi Sugimoto, and Yohei Oseki.
+2025.
 If Attention Serves as a Cognitive Model of Human Memory Retrieval, What is the Plausible Memory Representation?.
 In *Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL)*, pp.9795-9812, Vienna, Austria.
 [[url](https://aclanthology.org/2025.acl-long.483/)]
 [[arXiv](https://arxiv.org/abs/2502.11469)]
 - **Kohei Kajikawa**, Yusuke Kubota, and Yohei Oseki.
 2024.
 Is Structure Dependence Shaped for Efficient Communication?: A Case Study on Coordination.
 In *Proceedings of the 28th Conference on Computational Natural Language Learning (CoNLL)*, pp.291–302, Miami, FL, USA. 🏆**Best Paper Award**